 4. M&A Buyer Profiles

-Identify, vet, and summarize strategic and financial buyers with speed and depth
+Identify, vet, and summarize strategic and financial buyers with speed and depth.

 Problem: Vetting each buyer requires tracking past deal activity, current portfolio companies, and strategic fit.
 This information is scattered across filings, press releases, LinkedIn, PitchBook, and internal CRM notes.
 Covering dozens of targets strains timelines and risks errors or gaps.